kumarravisingh/laravel-import-multisheet-excel-with-formula/README.md

 - Click import

 ## Testing The Demo
-There is a demo file book.xlsx file included in project root for you to import and analyse.
+There is a demo file book.xlsx included in project root for you to import and analyse.

 - This file has two sheets **Books and Sales**
   1.  **Books Sheet:** Contains the book details.